anz-bank/pkg/log/design.md

 }
 ```

-This design ensures that users have what they need.
+This design ensures that users only have what they need while still providing flexibility over their `Fields`.